madjava/my-ckad-journey/kubectl-commands.md

 ### Pods

 - `k get po --no-headers | wc -l`<br>
-   If you need to get to total number of pods.
+   If you need to know the total number of pods.
 You can add the `-n` flag if looking at a particular namespace

 - `k get po -A`<br>
    Gets all Pods in all namespaces.
 Very handy if you need to find a faulty pod<br>